Winston Churchill High School (Eugene, Oregon): Radio

 Churchill is one of the local high schools contributing to KRVM (AM) and KRVM (FM), a public access radio station which includes student involvement.

 Child development center

 Churchill hosts an educational preschool program for children aged 2½ to five years old.
 The state licensed program also provides an opportunity for the high school students to gain credit and experience working with the children.

+2013 Officer Involved Shooting

+On November 20, 2013, Eugene Police Department Officer Aaron Johns conducted a traffic stop near Winston Churchill High School.
+The individual being stopped, Christopher Koziatek, fled from the traffic stop on foot onto the campus of the High School whilst armed with a handgun.
+Officer Johns ordered a lockdown for Churchill High School and nearby Kennedy Middle School before catching up to Koziatek, where a struggle ensued, before Officer Johns shot Koziatek, who was declared deceased on scene.